BDC Hamburger Icon

 TipBottom line

 Add your familiarity and proficiency with collaboration tools to your resume and cover letters.
-HR managers will note these skills as they go through the remote employee hiring process, and you’ll stand out.
+Human resources managers will note these skills as they go through the remote employee hiring process and you'll stand out.

 5. Remote work requires work-life balancing skills.

 Some people struggle with working too much; with work always readily available at home, overworking can be a problem.
-Conversely, remote work’s inherent distractions – pets, chores, kids – can mean not getting in enough hours.
+Conversely, remote work’s inherent distractions, such as pets, chores and kids, can mean not getting in enough hours.

 Successful remote employees find the sweet spot, putting in sufficient hours while maintaining a positive work-life balance.
 It can take some time and discipline to achieve the right balance of working hard and enjoying the freedom and flexibility of working from home.
 However, with practice, you can develop positive remote work habits that boost your career while allowing you to enjoy your life.